-Grano has opened at the end of 2018, and it’s now one of the most loved Italian restaurants in Dublin.
+Grano opened at the end of 2018, and it’s now one of Dublin’s most loved Italian restaurants.
 It’s authentic, genuine.
-For us, Italians, it has the same feeling of any traditional restaurant in Italy: the food is 100% Italian, with the majority of the ingredients and the recipes coming from the Calabria region, and so is the wine.
+For us, Italians, it has the same feeling as any traditional restaurant in Italy: the food is 100% Italian, with the majority of the ingredients and the recipes coming from the Calabria region, and so is the wine.

-Grano restaurant – Unit 5, Norseman Court, Manor St, Stoneybatter
+Grano restaurant – Unit 5, Norseman Court, Manor St, Stoneybatter.
+Booking is necessary.

 Dunne & Crescenzi

 If you’re looking for good Italian food mostly from Tuscany, a wine selection to die for, and a great location, Dunne, and Crescenzi has everything.
+Despite not being properly Italian-owned, Dunne & Crescenzi provides you with what you want from Italian food: comfort, savour and happiness.
 Prices are a bit high, but the quality is always guaranteed, and there are lots of options for people on a gluten-free or low carb diet.
-Booking not necessary.

-Dunne & Crescenzi – 16 Frederick St S
+Dunne & Crescenzi – 16 Frederick St S. Booking recommended.

 Can you recommend to us more Italian places in Dublin?

 Sorry, we can’t!
-We can genuinely only recommend three places in Dublin if you’re looking for authentic Italian food.
+We can recommend only three places in Dublin if you’re looking for authentic Italian food.

 Wait, we have a bonus for you… keep reading!